 If you can, choose a room that gets lots of natural light, but even if the room you choose has lots of natural light, your plants will need the help of artificial lights.
 Lighting isn’t your only consideration when choosing where to grow your lettuce.
 Choose a room that isn’t too hot or freezing cold.
 Make sure you have easy access to water, as running from one end of the house to the other transporting water loses its fun-factor quickly.
 Easy access to electricity is also important.
 You don’t want extension cords running through the house to power your supplemental heat or light sources.

-Heat and Light Considerations
+Heat and Light Considerations for Growing Lettuce Indoors

 To successfully grow lettuce, you’ll need a minimum of 12 hours of light, with 14-16 hours of light being ideal for most plants.
 If you are relying heavily on windows for some of your lighting needs, you’ll need to rotate your growing containers or your plants will lean towards the light as they grow